Francisjhacke/csci3055u-project-template/README.md

 The Rust Standard Library is the foundation of portable Rust software.
 It offers core types such as __Vec<T>__ and __Option<T>__, library-defined operations on language primitives, I/O and multithreading, standard macros, and much more.

-The standard library is divided into a number of specific modules which all have names similar to _std::slice_ and _std::cmp_.
+The standard library is divided into a number of specific modules which all have names similar to "std::module_here"

-### A few basic Primitives:
+### A Few Basic Primitives:
 - array: A fixed-sized array
 - bool: Boolean type
 - char: Character type